Medi-Help – A new non-profit association whose mission is to rescue and support teenage girls and young mothers at risk in Sub-Saharan Africa

 Complications due to unsafe abortions are the most common reason for both hospital admission and death of teenage girls in Africa.
 According to WHO estimates, each year 50,000 young women die after such procedures leaving over 150,000 children without a mother to care for them.

-In many African countries bleeding shortly after giving birth or after an unsafe abortions is the main cause of death for young women in their best age.
+In many African countries bleeding shortly after giving birth or after an unsafe abortion is the main cause of death for young women in their best age.

 Lack of essential medicines in hospitals and at home deliveries leads to a thousand post-natal deaths just after delivery of the baby.

-All too many new mothers across the African continent die shortly after giving birth often followed by death of the newborn baby deprived of its mother’s care.
-The tragedy is that the vast majority of these deaths could be prevented using simple and cheap tablets such as Misoprostol where taking just 3 tablets leads to the contraction of the womb / uterus after delivery stopping any fatal bleeding.
+All too many new mothers across the African continent die shortly after giving birth often followed by the death of the newborn baby deprived of its mother’s care.
+The tragedy is that the vast majority of these deaths could be prevented using simple and cheap tablets such as Misoprostol where taking just 3 tablets leads to the contraction of the womb/uterus after delivery stopping any fatal bleeding.

 This drug is on the WHO Essential Medicine list but is often unavailable even in government clinics and hospitals let alone to the traditional birth attendants (TBA) who assist births in the rural areas.